 My second go around in Krabi, to say I had the time of my life would be an understatement.
 I found Krabi to be the perfect balance of relaxing, adventuring, and partying.
-It is a backpacker’s paradise.
+It is a backpacker’s paradise to the fullest.

-You get a solid taste of the island life without being actually on an island.
+You get a solid taste of that desirable Thai paradise island life without being actually on an island.
 Being on the mainland, Krabi has a lot of advantages that the other popular destinations in the area don’t have.
 It is less touristy than Phuket, much larger than Koh Phi Phi, and more developed than Koh Lanta.
 Krabi is large enough that you can stay for a while without ever getting bored.

 Pai Plong Beach

-This is my favorite beach easily accessible from the mainland.
-By easily accessible, I mean you still have to take a little stroll through the jungle and climb a shit ton of stairs.
+Pai Plong Beach is my favorite beach that is easily accessible from the mainland.
+By easily accessible, I mean you still have to take a little stroll through the jungle and climb a ton of stairs.
 Once you get through the brief uphill hike in the blistering heat, you’ll be ready for a swim and Pai Plong is a dope place for just that.

 To get there, you can either drive or walk to the trailhead.
 There’s a side road off to the left of the main strip that eventually turns into a dirt road.
 I don’t know how to describe where it is exactly so here’s a picture of it.

 Go down that dirt road until the very end and there will be a parking area.
 I didn’t actually know if there was going to be anything at the end of it and I almost turned around five times just because I was still traumatized by other South East Asian dirt roads.
 Thankfully, it was hella worth it.

 You can also walk down the entirety of Ao Nang Beach until you get to the Monkey Trail.
 Hike the Monkey Trail and voila, you’ve made it to Pai Plong Beach.